mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 - Choosing how to deploy the Mattermost Server application
 - Migrating from other ChatOps platforms
-- Integrating Mattermost with existing Single Sign-On providers
+- Integrating Mattermost with existing Single sign-on (SSO) providers
-- First Steps/Best Practices for Onboarding Users
+- First steps/best practices for onboarding users

 *******
 Support